RedElf (Elle Fredine) is a photographer and published author who enjoys crafting and finding unique gifts.

 Yes, the projects here are great ways to save money.
 Just compare the cost of reupholstering a chair to the negligible cost of reusing something that was going to be thrown out, and the savings are pretty clear.

-Average cost to reupholster: fabric will run you about $80 to $140 a meter, then add the labor and the cost of having the chair picked up and delivered back to you..
+The average cost to reupholster: The fabric will run you about $80 to $140 a meter, then add the labor and the cost of having the chair picked up and delivered back to you.
 It can add up to over fifteen hundred dollars for one chair.

 7. How to Repurpose Spare or Extra Stuff

 This is my island in the sun—Harry Belafonte, eat your heart out.
 It's called my island in the sun, because of the sunshine streaming through my kitchen window most days.